-165AO Variation, extension or revocation of a pandemic order

-- (1) Subject to subsection (2), the Minister may at any time vary, extend or revoke a pandemic order under this section. - (2) The Minister must request the advice of the Chief Health Officer before varying, extending or revoking a pandemic order, other than in relation to a variation for the purpose of correcting a defect, mistake or omission. - (3) In varying, extending or revoking a pandemic order, the Minister- - (a) must have regard to the advice of the Chief Health Officer given in response to a request under subsection (2) (which may be given orally or in writing); and - (b) may have regard to any other matter the Minister considers relevant including, but not limited to, social and economic matters. - (4) The Minister may consult any other person the Minister considers appropriate before varying, extending or revoking a pandemic order.

-S. 165AP inserted by No. 53/2021 s.
-12.
+165AO Variation, extension or revocation of a pandemic order (1) Subject to subsection (2), the Minister may at any time vary, extend or revoke a pandemic order under this section.
+(2) The Minister must request the advice of the Chief Health Officer before varying, extending or revoking a pandemic order, other than in relation to a variation for the purpose of correcting a defect, mistake or omission.
+(3) In varying, extending or revoking a pandemic order, the Minister-(a) must have regard to the advice of the Chief Health Officer given in response to a request under subsection (2) (which may be given orally or in writing); and (b) may have regard to any other matter the Minister considers relevant including, but not limited to, social and economic matters.
+(4) The Minister may consult any other person the Minister considers appropriate before varying, extending or revoking a pandemic order.
+165AP Publication of a pandemic order and associated inserted by documents No. 53/2021 (1) The Minister must ensure that before a pandemic order or a variation, extension or revocation of a documents are published on an Internet site maintained by the Department-